willdich/stz/README.md

 ### MPI Implementation Details

 To achieve parallelization, we divide our spatial grid into `n` subdomains where `n` is the number of processors.
-This is handled simply using a Cartesian Communicator as provided by `MPI`, where we associate the processor with index `(0, 0, 0)` with the bottom-left corner of our grid, `(1, 0, 0)` with the an equally-sized box whose origin is shifted by `n_x` where `n_x` is the number of x grid points in a subdomain.
-This generalizes naturally to every other dimension.
+This is handled simply using a Cartesian Communicator as provided by `MPI`, where we associate the processor with index `(0, 0, 0)` with the bottom-left corner of our grid, `(1, 0, 0)` with an equally-sized subdomain whose origin is shifted by `n_x` where `n_x` is the number of x grid points in a subdomain, etc..
+This generalizes naturally to arbitrary indices.

 For the most part, these subdomains are disconnected, and each processor can solve the equations on their own subdomain.
 However, because the equations of linear elasticity (and of course hypoelastoplasticity as well, although these are not implemented at the moment) involve spatial derivatives, they are nonlocal.
 Hence calculating the value of spatial derivatives located at the boundary of a subdomain require field values that are stored in adjacent processors.
 This requirement is symmetric; for example, if processor `n` requires points from the left-most boundary of processor `m`'s domain, then it necessarily follows that processor `m` requires points from the right-most boundary of processor `n`'s domain.
 These communications can be handled naturally using the Cartesian communicator's `MPI_Cart_shift` function in conjunction with `MPI_Sendrecv_replace`.

-To handle the need of communicating these values, we pad each subdomain with a "ghost region" which surrounds the physical space the processor is solving the equations within.
-This the ghost region for each process is propulated at the beginning of each timestep with the required adjacent values by the `set_up_ghost_regions()` function.
+To store these communicated values, we pad each subdomain with a "ghost region" which surrounds the physical space the processor is solving the equations within.
+The ghost region for each process is populated at the beginning of each timestep with the required adjacent values by the `set_up_ghost_regions()` function located in `sim.pyx`.
 There are three cases that must be considered.

-First, if two processors share a face, the two processors must share their (opposite, in the sense as described above) planes with each other.
+First, if two processors share a face, the two processors must share their (opposite, in the sense as described above) faces with each other.

 (image here)